STBrinkmann/website/content/publication/2021-07-05-gvi-greenness-visibility-index-r-package/index.en.md

 The GVI R package helps researchers compute the Greenness Visibility Index (GVI) presented by [Labib, Huck and Lindley (2021)](https://doi.org/10.1016/j.scitotenv.2020.143050).
 The GVI is calculated using a Digital Surface Model (DSM), Digital Terrain Model (DTM) and Greenness Raster.
 GVI is written in C++ to provide fast and light weighted functionality.

-Go on [GitHub](https://github.com/STBrinkmann/GVI) for information.
+Go on [GitHub](https://github.com/STBrinkmann/GVI) for more information.